 By the mid-1950s, INS enforcement activities focused on two areas of national concern.
-Public alarm over illegal aliens resident and working in the United States caused the Service to strengthen border controls and launch targeted deportation programs including the controversial "Operation Wetback," a 1954 Mexican Border enforcement initiative.
-Additional worry over criminal aliens within the country prompted INS investigation and deportation of communists, subversives, and organized crime figures.
+Public alarm over illegal noncitizens resident and working in the United States caused the Service to strengthen border controls and launch targeted deportation programs including the controversial "Operation Wetback," a 1954 Mexican Border enforcement initiative.
+Additional worry over criminal noncitizens within the country prompted INS investigation and deportation of communists, subversives, and organized crime figures.

 Reforming Immigration Policy

 Congress re-codified and combined all previous immigration and naturalization law into the Immigration and Nationality Act (INA) of 1952.
 The 1952 law removed all racial barriers to immigration and naturalization and granted the same preference to husbands as it did to wives of American citizens.
 However, the INA retained the national origins quotas.